Heather Ford

 Heather Ford is a South African researcher, blogger, journalist, social entrepreneur and open source activist who has worked in the field of Internet policy, law and management in South Africa, the United Kingdom and the United States.
 She is the founder of Creative Commons South Africa.
 She has studied the nature of power within Wikipedia and is a researcher at the University of Leeds.

 Early life and education

 Ford was born in Pietermaritzburg in the province of Kwa-Zulu Natal, South Africa.
-She was Head Girl at Carter High School in Pietermaritzburg and won awards for debating, drama, music and academics.
+She attended Carter High School in Pietermaritzburg.

 In 1996, Ford went to Rhodes University to study a four-year Bachelor of Journalism degree majoring in communication design.
 During her time at Rhodes, Ford was arts and culture editor for the Rhodes student newspaper, Activate, and performed in numerous plays and dance dramas.
 She co-wrote and starred in the National Arts Festival Fringe Festival play: 'Sincerely, Colour' in 1997 and was considering a career as a dance choreographer before she decided to find work in the media sector.